DrShah-Quant/DrShah-Quant/README.md

 - <b><a href="https://github.com/DrShah-Quant/9-Day-Moving-Average-Strategy/tree/main"> Pattern-Based Trend Confirmation with 9-Day Moving Average Strategy </a></b></br>
   <b>This strategy identifies trend patterns such as higher highs or lower lows and confirms them with the 9-day moving average.
 It aims to capture medium-term momentum by combining pattern recognition with moving average validation for more robust trading signals.</b>

+- <b><a href="https://github.com/DrShah-Quant/Pattern-Based-High-Low-Turning-Point-Detection"> Pattern-Based High-Low Turning Point Detection </a></b></br>
+  <b>This strategy detects local highs and lows in price movements by analyzing sequences of closing prices.
+It identifies potential reversal points (support and resistance zones) that traders can use to anticipate short-term buying or selling opportunities.</b>

 <h2> 🤳 Connect with me:</h2>

 <a href="mailto:dr.shah.github@gmail.com"><img src="https://img.shields.io/badge/gmail-%23DD0031.svg?&style=for-the-badge&logo=gmail&logoColor=white"/></a>